IkigaiLabsETH/Artbot/README.md

-# ArtBot - Surrealist Vision Generator
+# ArtBot - Exploring the Future of Creative Intelligence

 <div align="center">